Holly Ordway is a professor at Houston Baptist University, where she is chair of the Department of Apologetics. Her background is in English.

 In his teaching as an Oxford don, Dr. Ward brings to our program a commitment to academic rigor, a deep understanding of the importance of critical thinking and of writing as a means of learning, and a gift for helping students learn through dialogue and discovery.
 In his writing and speaking, Dr. Ward---who is a gifted writer at both the academic and popular levels---helps make the argument for the value of cultural and imaginative apologetics to a broader audience, such as in his recent Christianity Today article.

 Dr. Ward is also a model for our students of what cultural engagement can look like for apologists.
 For instance, he led the endeavor to get a Memorial for C.S.
-Lewis in Poets' Corner of Westminster Abbey, where it now will be seen by a million visitors every year, and he is involved in the pro-life cause as the faculty adviser for Oxford Students for Life.
+Lewis in Poets' Corner of Westminster Abbey, where it now will be seen by a million visitors every year, and he is involved in the pro-life cause as the faculty advisor for Oxford Students for Life.

 Dr. Ward teaches classes such as “C.S.
 Lewis and Imaginative Apologetics” and “Literature and Apologetics” in our online MAA program.
 He also heads the new C.S.
-Lewis Centre in Oxford, which has a study-abroad program in development, and serves as faculty adviser for our U.K.-based students.
+Lewis Centre in Oxford, which has a study-abroad program in development, and serves as faculty advisor for our U.K.-based students.

 HBU is a school with a big vision.
 We have followed the efforts of Robert Sloan (president) and John Mark Reynolds (provost) for a number of years, and applaud their efforts to reinvigorate Christian higher education.
 How do you see the vision of HBU for higher education and your Department of Apologetics as fitting in with it?
 In a sense, apologetics is about the credibility of faith, and if the faith is not credible, there is no Christian vision to be advanced.
 So one could argue that yours is the most central program at HBU for its mission and vision.
 When Robert Sloan was president at Baylor University, he set up an Institute for Faith and Learning to assist faculty in thinking through their disciplines within a Christian worldview.
 Does your department fulfill a similar purpose at HBU?
 If so, how?